Sold out for 2008

 Payment

 I do not want payment until I am ready to ship.
 Payment can be made through PayPal to the email address above or you can send me a personal check.
+The nice thing about a check is that PayPal doesn't take a cut.

 Shipping Options